 BBC veteran David Dimbleby criticises tax cuts with rare on-air expletive

-The broadcaster made the comments during a recent episode of the BBC podcast Newscast.
+‘I haven’t seen anything quite so melodramatic as this,’ former Question Time host said

+David Dimbleby rates the current UK government as the worst in his lifetime

-Veteran broadcaster David Dimbleby made a rare outspoken remark while on air as he discussed the UK’s economic turmoil of recent days with the BBC.
+David Dimbleby delivered a rare expletive on-air as he discussed the UK’s economic turmoil with the BBC.

-The former Question Time host said the “massive change” announced by the Government at a time when members of the public were being forced to make tough decisions was “a complete shitstorm” for some people.

-It comes less than a fortnight after Dimbleby came out of retirement to front the BBC’s coverage of the Queen’s committal at Windsor Castle.

-During Thursday’s episode of the broadcaster’s Newscast podcast, host Adam Fleming told him: “I should make clear, you don’t work for the BBC, you can speak really freely.”
+During Thursday’s (29 September) episode of the BBC’s Newscast podcast, host Adam Fleming told Dimbleby: “I should make clear, you don’t work for the BBC, you can speak really freely.”

-“I do think it is extraordinary.
-I thought that the victory was interesting, Liz Truss becoming Prime Minister,” Dimbleby responded.

-“We knew her quite well on Question Time over the years and it was quite an eye opener when she became Prime Minister.

-In last week’s “mini-budget” the Chancellor said the top rate of income tax, the 45% rate for earnings over £150,000, would be abolished altogether.

-Mr Kwarteng also confirmed plans to get rid of the cap on bankers’ bonuses.

-“It just seems extraordinary and I mean, it is a complete shitstorm for people who are actually trying to sell abroad or back here,” Dimbleby told Newscast.
+“It just seems extraordinary and I mean, it is a complete s***storm for people who are actually trying to sell abroad or back here,” the former Question Time host said.

 His language caused Fleming to exclaim “you’ve definitely left the BBC haven’t you” while co-host Jo Coburn reassured listeners it was after the 9pm UK watershed.